OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-1-13-requirement-set.md

 # What's new in Excel JavaScript API 1.13

 The ExcelApi 1.13 added a method to insert worksheets into a workbook from a base-64 encoded string and an event to detect workbook activation.
-It also increased support for formulas in ranges by adding APIs to track changes to formulas and locate a formula's direct dependent cells and expanded PivotTable support by adding PivotLayout APIs for alt text, style, and empty cell management.
+It also increased support for formulas in ranges by adding APIs to track changes to formulas and locate a formula's direct dependent cells, and it expanded PivotTable support by adding PivotLayout APIs for alt text, style, and empty cell management.

 | Feature area | Description | Relevant objects |
 |:--- |:--- |:--- |